George Szamuely

-George Szamuely (born 1954) is the co-founder and co-host, with Peter Lavelle, of the political commentary show, TheGaggle, on Locals.
-He was a frequent columnist for the Taki's Top Drawer pages of the New York Press.
-Szamuely has also written for Antiwar.com, Counterpunch, Commentary, The Observer and the Centre for Research on Globalization.
-He is a frequent contributor to the RT show CrossTalk.
+George Szamuely (born 1954 in Hungary) is a political analyst and Senior Research Fellow at the Global Policy Institute of London Metropolitan University.
+He is the author of Bombs for Peace: NATO's Humanitarian War on Yugoslavia (2014) and has taught at universities in New York, Budapest, and Belgrade.
+Educated at the London School of Economics, he has contributed to numerous publications including The Daily Telegraph, The Wall Street Journal, The Times, The American Scholar, and The National Interest.
+He is the co-founder and co-host of the political commentary show The Gaggle and a regular contributor to the RT programme CrossTalk.
+Szamuely was born into a prominent Hungarian intellectual family; his father was the historian Tibor Szamuely (1925–1972) and his great-uncle was the Communist revolutionary Tibor Szamuely (1890–1919).

 Biography

 He was born in Hungary to Tibor Szamuely (1925–1972), of a Hungarian Jewish merchant family, and Nina (née Orlova; 1923-1974), of Russian parentage.
 His great-uncle was the Communist revolutionary Tibor Szamuely (1890–1919).
 His sister Helen Szamuely, was a prominent figure in the founding of the UK Independence Party.
 He was educated in England at University College London and at the London School of Economics.
 He received a PhD from London Metropolitan University.

 He worked for some years as an editor at the Times Literary Supplement and at The National Law Journal.
 He was also a weekly columnist at the New York Press.